Your money-making expert. Financial journalist, TV and radio personality.

 This trade is expanding in the UK, where women are getting on board and selling their milk and charging on average £1 per fluid ounce, for fresh or frozen milk.

-As the demand for breast milk grows, some mothers are even selling their breast milk via social media. eg Facebook.
+As the demand for breast milk grows, some mothers are even selling their breast milk on social media sites such as Facebook.

 Similar prices are being charged with one fluid ounce going up for £1.